-Big 6 Wheel is a large vertical wheel that is spun as players bet on the number where it will stop.
+Big six wheel is a large vertical wheel that is spun as players bet on the number where it will stop.
 The odds paid are the same as the number.

 The RTP depends on the number of spots on the wheel.
-It is 97.96 percent with 49 spaces but only goes down from there.
+It is 97.96% with 49 spaces but only goes down from there.

 Simply put, the house makes money on table games when you lose.
-As you can see from the list of games posted above, the RTP on most table games hovers between 94 and 99 percent.
-That means the house is profiting anywhere from one to six percent of all the money players bet on table games.
+As you can see from the list of games posted above, the RTP on most table games hovers between 94-99%.
+That means the house is profiting anywhere from 1-6% of all the money players bet on table games.
 Less, of course, the cost of running the games and keeping the lights on.

 As you can see from the list of games posted above, blackjack has the highest RTP of any table game in PA.
 That means your odds of winning, or at least not losing, are better on blackjack than any other game.

-Although, there are some craps bets that are even better, and baccarat is close.
+Although, some craps bets that are even better, and baccarat is close.

 Although, some craps bets are even worse, and if you’re betting the tie in baccarat, you might as well tattoo born to lose on your forehead.

 For the most part, side bets aren’t any good.
 However, it does vary from game to game.
-For example, EZ Baccarat’s Panda 8 side bet has an RTP of 89.81 percent, which is horrific for players.
+For example, EZ baccarat’s panda eight side bet has an RTP of 89.81 percent, which is horrific for players.